tobytheghost/book-site/README.md

 ## Notes

-- The `.env.` file has been included in the repo for ease of setting up a local environment - this would normally not be commit.
+- The `.env` file has been included in the repo for ease of setting up a local environment - this would normally not be commit.
 - There is a function called `DemoBook` in `App.js` which has been setup as a quick way to allow all links other than the demo link to route to the demo page.
 This would not be used in a production setting.